zzgsdddz/FACT2023/README.md

 The pre-training of the ResNet34 model for the audio domain can be run via `models/audio_resnet.ipynb`.
 The saved model will then automatically be loaded during PCBM training.

+## Training the baselines
+The code for training the baseline models can be found in `baselines/`.
+For the audio pcbm, the baseline performance can be tested in the `models/audio_resnet.ipynb` file.

 # Learning Concepts
 In our paper, we propose two different ways to learn concepts activations vectors to build concepts banks.